fischerdavis/fischerdavis/README.md

 ## Hi, I’m Fischer <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-I'm a fullstack developer currently in the law software industry!
+I'm a fullstack developer currently in the Law Fintech!
 \
 \
-Professionally I have used React with Redux, C# .Net, MSSQL, Javascript, and Docker.
+Professionally I use React with Redux, C# .Net, MSSQL, Javascript, and Docker.
 \
 \
 Outside of work I use the t3-stack which uses Nextjs with Typescript, Prisma ORM, tRPC, tailwind css, and PlanetScale (MySQL).